Here’s the thing about putting off your important decision…

 “I wish I’d had the courage to live a life true to myself, not the life others expected of me.”

 There are times when strategic delay can be the best decision.
-But only when you’ve carefully analyze all your options and decided to consciously use strategic delay for a set period of time (or until a trigger point is reached).
+But only when you’ve carefully analyzed all your options and decided to consciously use strategic delay for a set period of time (or until a trigger point is reached).

 What you don’t want is avoidance, procrastination, or denial.
 Or you may find time slipping away.
 You’ll look back and wonder why you never led the life you had intended.

 As a psychologist, I have walked with many people through the ups and downs of their lives.
-It’s like living a hundred lives… and watching how the different choices unfold.
+It’s like living a hundred lives…and watching how the different choices unfold.

 Watching those choices, there’s one thing I’ve learned to be true.
 No one regrets living a life in full pursuit of the things they believe in.

 Even if times get tough.
 Even when things don’t turn out exactly the way you intended.
 There are no regrets.
-Because you’re energy flows from a deeper source of meaning and purpose.
+Because your energy flows from a deeper source of meaning and purpose.
 You wait patiently for life to yield.

 And it will yield to those who take bold action.
 Because here’s the thing…